 Whiplash from a car accident, most commonly a rear-end collision, can be very painful and can even lead to worse injuries.
-In these types of accidents, the acceleration-deceleration force that results causes backward and forward movement of the head and neck at high speed.
+In these types of accidents, the acceleration-deceleration force that results in causes backward and forward movement of the head and neck at high speed.
 The muscles of the neck and shoulder region are under excessive strain in an accident like this, causing whiplash injuries.

 Whiplash injuries are relatively common injuries, but that does not mean that their consequences are minor.
-Whiplash injuries can affect the joints and shock absorption and cause limited range of movement.
+Whiplash injuries can affect the joints and shock absorption and cause a limited range of movement.

 Symptoms of whiplash may not emerge until several days later.
 These may include:

 A whiplash injury may lead to injuries to the vertebral discs and damage to the inner core of the disc.
-This can cause a very painful condition called disc herniation.
+This can cause a very painful condition called a disc herniation.

 The consequences of whiplash injuries can both be physiological and psychological in nature.
 Some studies have shown that there is impaired cognitive functioning after a person has suffered a whiplash injury.
 More severe whiplash can also be associated with:

 In some cases, victims may develop post-traumatic stress disorder symptoms.
 Individuals may also suffer from concentration and memory impairment.